-The annual Treasury Management Strategy, incorporating the Minimum Revenue Provision policy, and also the Commercial Investment Strategy are set out.
-These cover the management of the Council's treasury and wider commercial investments, cash balances and borrowing requirements.
-These strategies and other relevant sections of this report reflect the requirements of the Chartered Institute of Public Finance and Accountancy's (CIPFA) Treasury Management

-Code and Prudential Code for Capital Finance, as well as statutory guidance on Minimum Revenue Provision (MRP) and Investments.
-The Council's Medium Term Financial Strategy, considered previously by the Council's Finance and Corporate Services Scrutiny Board and consistent with the proposals in this report was also included for approval as an Appendix to the report.
+The annual Treasury Management Strategy, incorporating the Minimum Revenue Provision policy, and also the Commercial Investment Strategy were set out within the report.
+These covered the management of the Council's treasury and wider commercial investments, cash balances and borrowing requirements.
+These strategies and other relevant sections of the report reflected the requirements of the Chartered Institute of Public Finance and Accountancy's (CIPFA) Treasury Management Code and Prudential Code for Capital Finance, as well as statutory guidance on Minimum Revenue Provision (MRP) and Investments.
+The Council's Medium Term Financial Strategy, considered previously by the Council's Finance and Corporate Services Scrutiny Board and consistent with the proposals within the report was also included for approval as an Appendix to the report submitted.